Lights of New York (1928 film): Plot

-When bootleggers Jake Jackson (Walter Percival) and Dan Dickson (Jere Delaney), who have been hiding out in a small upstate New York town, learn that they finally can return to New York City, they try to convince a young kid named Eddie Morgan (Cullen Landis) and his friend, a local barber named Gene (Eugene Palette) to come with them.
+When bootleggers Jake Jackson and Dan Dickson, who have been hiding out in a small upstate New York town, learn that they finally can return to New York City, they try to convince a young kid named Eddie Morgan and his friend, a local barber named Gene to come with them.

-With a promise from Jackson and Dickson that they will help the young men establish a barbershop in the city, Eddie asks his mother, Mrs. Morgan (Mary Carr), who owns the town's Morgan Hotel, to loan them $5,000 of her savings.
+With a promise from Jackson and Dickson that they will help the young men establish a barbershop in the city, Eddie asks his mother, Mrs. Morgan, who owns the town's Morgan Hotel, to loan them $5,000 of her savings.
 Eddie and Gene set up the barbershop in New York City but soon learn that it is merely a front for a speakeasy.

 Frustrated and yearning for a return to the quiet life, Gene and Eddie vow to go home as soon as they earn enough to pay back Mrs. Morgan.
-Eddie is in love with Kitty Lewis (top-billed Helene Costello), his hometown sweetheart, who preceded him to New York.
-Now she is a performer at The Night Hawk, a nightclub owned by Hawk Miller (Wheeler Oakman), notorious bootlegger who controls the speakeasy behind the barbershop.
-Although Hawk's longtime mistress, Molly Thompson (Gladys Brockwell), warns him not to pursue Kitty, he coldly dismisses her, saying that their relationship is over.
+Eddie is in love with Kitty Lewis, his hometown sweetheart, who preceded him to New York.
+Now she is a performer at The Night Hawk, a nightclub owned by Hawk Miller, notorious bootlegger who controls the speakeasy behind the barbershop.
+Although Hawk's longtime mistress, Molly Thompson, warns him not to pursue Kitty, he coldly dismisses her, saying that their relationship is over.